SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 We address this need for institutionally-relevant granular future loss prediction through neural network Monte Carlo.
 We provide these projections at the informative risk unit scale, probabilistically forecasting institution-relevant outcome metrics under climate change.
 We focus on the important U.S. Corn Belt, a 9 state region within the United States essential to the nation's maize crop [@green_where_2018].
 Within this agriculturally important area, we simulate the Multiple Peril Crop Insurance Program, "the oldest and most common form of federal crop insurance" [@chite_agricultural_2006].
 We specifically model changes to risk under the Yield Protection plan.
 Furthermore, by contrasting results to a "counterfactual" which does not include further climate warming, we quantitatively highlight the insurer-relevant effects of climate change in near (2030) and medium-term (2050) timeframes [@williams_high_2024].

 # Methods
 We first build predictive models of maize yield distributions using a neural network at an insurer-relevant spatial scale.
 We then estimate changes to yield losses under different climate conditions with Monte Carlo simulation in order to estimate crop loss probability and severity.
-Finally, these changese to yield estimate insurance claims rates.
+Finally, changes to yield estimate insurance claims rates.

 ## Definitions
 Before modeling these systems, we articulate mathematical definitions of domain-specific concepts and policy instruments.
 First, insurers pay out based on the magnitude of a yield loss across the aggregation of all of the fields in an insured unit.
 This loss ($l$) is defined as the difference between actual yield ($y_{actual}$) and a guarantee threshold set by a coverage level ($c$) typically described as a precentage of an expected yield ($y_{expected}$) [@rma_crop_2008].